rifelpet/kubernetes-ingress-controller/docs/references/annotations.md

           servicePort: 80
 ```

-will target the GCE controller, forcing Kong Ingress Controller to ignore it.
+This will target the GCE controller, forcing Kong Ingress Controller to ignore it.

 On the other hand, an annotation such as